chevere/docs/library/parameter.md

 ## String Parameter

-Use function `stringp` to create a parameter of type `StringParameterInterface`.
+Use function `stringp` to create a parameter implementing `StringParameterInterface`.
 A string parameter can define a `regex` for string matching.

 ```php
 use function Chevere\Parameter\stringp;